War in Donbas: Protests in the Donbas

+First phase of the war (2014)

 While the initial protests were largely native expressions of discontent with the new Ukrainian government, Russia took advantage of them to launch a coordinated political and military campaign against Ukraine.
-Russian citizens led the separatist movement in Donetsk from April until August 2014, and were supported by volunteers and materiel from Russia.
+Russian citizens led the separatist movement in Donetsk from April 2014, and were supported by volunteers and materiel from Russia.
 As the conflict escalated in May 2014, Russia employed a "hybrid approach", deploying a combination of disinformation, irregular fighters, regular Russian troops, and conventional military support to destabilise the Donbas.